-We do not proof read the cards your personalise online, however we have a quick look before printing and if anything looks suspicious – we contact you to clarify the matter.
+We do not proof read the cards your personalise online.
+However we have a quick look before printing and if anything looks suspicious (unusual spelling of the name for example) – we contact you to clarify the matter.
 “Better safe than sorry” is our rule there.

 Also – not all papers are made equal.
 We use colour profiles that are custom built for each paper type to ensure the best colour possible is printed.
 It means the press is aware of the type of paper used and adjusts itself to produce the best possible result.